ENDOMETRIOSIS: SYMPTOMS, DIAGNOSIS AND TREATMENT

 “Sometimes I was on the bathroom floor vomiting because the pain was so bad,” says 29-year-old Sydney school teacher, Ann-Maree.
 “My partner would say, ‘this is ridiculous, you can’t go on like this’, and drag me to an emergency room.”

-Pain during sex
+Endometriosis and pain during sex

-Some women with endometriosis (and their partners) find ways to manage their personal experience of dyspareunia, including trying different sexual positions, sex at different times of their monthly cycle, and physiotherapy.
+Some women with endometriosis (and their partners) find ways to manage their personal experience of dyspareunia, including trying different sexual positions, sex at different times of their monthly cycle and physiotherapy.

 Resources are available to support women living with endometriosis.
 These include expertise from QENDO, the Pelvic Pain Foundation of Australia, EndoActive and Endometriosis Australia.